openharmony/docs/en/device-dev/subsystems/subsys-boot-init-sysparam.md

     allow { domain -limit_domain } servicectrl_param:file { map open read };
     ```

--  Suggestions
+-  System parameter tag

-   Keep only two system parameter tags for each subsystem:
+   You are advised to keep only two system parameter tags for each subsystem:

    - A private tag to control system parameter settings.